Renishaw gets better fit and impedance control for complex flexible PCBs in metrology instruments using CR-8000

 Renishaw has been using Zuken products since 2000, and in 2016 the company made the decision to migrate from System Designer and Board Designer (tools within Zuken’s CR-5000 platform) to Design Gateway and Design Force, tools within Zuken’s CR-8000 advanced EDA design platform, for schematic capture and PCB layout respectively.

-A major benefit of the migration to CR-8000 is that Renishaw’s PCB designers have the ability to visualise and manipulate board designs in 3D.
+A major benefit of the migration to CR-8000 is that Renishaw’s PCB designers have the ability to visualize and manipulate board designs in 3D.
 Pete Leonard, Electronic Design Manager for Group Engineering, Renishaw, comments: “We can place components in a 3D environment, taking into account any constraints that may have come over from our mechanical engineers, and then switch back to 2D for routing.

 The ability to work in 3D is particularly useful for Renishaw’s PCB designers when considering flexible and flexi-rigid PCBs; a task the company has to perform throughout the year to support new product introductions.